 If you live in one of those areas you should take part in the new programme, not the University-run programme.
 You don’t need to isolate while you wait for results from this programme.
 You only need to isolate if you have symptoms or if you have been in close contact with someone who has tested positive for COVID-19.

 There is no change to the safety procedures for studying or working on campus.

 You can find more information about this enhanced testing programme, including a full list of the affected postcodes on the Manchester City Council website.

 As the national lockdown is still in place, it’s really important that everybody continues to follow the government rules to keep us all safe.
 Read the latest national lockdown guidance here.

-Covid-19 testing continues to be available on campus, with two free tests available per week at our on-campus testing centres.
+Covid-19 testing is available on campus until 23 July, with two free tests available per week at our on-campus testing centres.
 If you are self-isolating or have tested positive, then please use our form to let us know and take a look at our support package.